Ah, the visions of launching colossal, accurate drives.

 And the best part is that Titleist has made a version of this club for each of us.

-Each TSR model is available with lofts in whole numbers from 8 to 11 degrees.
-And each one includes Titleist’s SureFit 16-way adjustable hosel so that you can adequately drive yourself crazy by trying every possible clubface angle.
+Like last year’s TSR model, each Titleist GT-series driver includes adjustable lofts and Titleist’s SureFit 16-way adjustable hosel so that you can adequately drive yourself crazy by trying every possible clubface angle.

-Bottom line with the Titleist TSR: If you get the one that fits you correctly, you’ll pick up distance.
+Bottom line with the Titleist GT-series, if you get the one that fits you correctly, you’ll pick up distance.
 No question!

 That’s the good news.
 But you’ll have to pay for that yardage.
-The TSR models retail for $599 each!
+The GT models retail for $649 each!

-Best Driver for High Handicappers: Ping G430 Max
+Best Driver for High Handicappers: Ping G440 Max

 Pound for pound, this one gets the nod for the best option for high handicappers.
 You get a super forgiving club that also has a bit of pop.